The Real Cost of Microsoft 365 Copilot: Licences, Agents and Pay-As-You-Go

 Where it works well.
 PAYG is the right tool for testing.
 You can spin up an agent, point it at a small group of users, and find out whether anyone actually uses it before changing your licence position.
 We recommend this approach with almost every client we work with.

 Where it gets you in trouble.
 The problem is what happens after the pilot lands.
 An agent that proves its value gets traffic.
 Traffic costs credits.
 Credits scale linearly with usage.
-We’ve seen organisations rack up costs in a single month that would have paid for licences several times over.
+It would be easy to rack up costs in a single month that would have paid for licences several times over.

 Once an agent is in regular use by a meaningful share of your workforce, you’re almost certainly cheaper on licences.